Higher Order Bipartiteness vs Bi-Partitioning in Simplicial Complexes: introduction

-Bipartite graphs are a useful tool in diverse domains, from matching problems and coding theory to social networks and biomedical applications such as cancer detection\cite{book,cancer,medicine}.
-Exploring the properties of bipartite graphs, and their applications not only has enriched graph theory but also has opened the door to innovative solutions in challenging applications \cite{book}.
-In the past few years, there has been a trend in understanding cycles in networks in terms of function, dynamics, and synchronizability \cite{cycle1}.
-Cycles and bipartite graphs are closely related.
-The vertices of a bipartite graph can be partitioned into two sets such that no two vertices inside the same set are joined by an edge.
-Equivalently a graph is bipartite if and only if it has no odd cycles.
-One can test for a graph being bipartite by observing the spectrum of the graph Laplacian, a matrix computed based on the incidence relations between vertices and edges of the graph.
+One the other side, one can test for a graph being bipartite by observing the spectrum of the graph Laplacian, a matrix computed based on the incidence relations between vertices and edges of the graph.
 For the normalized Laplacian, the graph is bipartite if and only if two is the maximum eigenvalue of its Laplacian.
 Consider the spectrum of the normalized Laplacian of an unweighted graph in increasing order, $ 0 =\lambda_1 \leq...\leq \lambda_n\leq 2$; the graph is connected if and only if $\lambda_2$ is bigger than zero and is bipartite iff $\lambda_n$ is equal to two.
 While the down side of the spectrum tells the number of connected components (i.e. graph's topology), the up side reveals bipartiteness.
 Both the top and bottom eigenvalues then can help us to partition the vertices of the graph into two sets in two different ways; if $\lambda_2$ is positive but small we can partition the vertices into two sets with very few edges connecting the sets while elements of each set are highly connected to each other and they form clusters.
 And when $\lambda_n$ is close to two we can partition the set of the vertices into two sets in a way that for each of these sets, there are few connections, and almost all of the edges, connect the vertices of one set to the other (Fig.1.).